SystemFw/blog/content/staging/paxos-failures.md

 write, but they cannot unconditionally succeed either since the writer that stole their lock could have crashed right after completing Phase 1.
-The solution is to retry Phase 1 with a higher version number, which eventually will steal the lock back, and either perform their write, or have certainty that it is is a no-op.
+The solution is to retry Phase 1 with a higher version number, which eventually will steal the lock back and either perform their write or have certainty that it is a no-op.

 ### An alternate view: leaders and epochs (or maybe terms)